Dr Sarah Jarvis, MBE

 Hay Fever

-If you’re travelling abroad, you may find pollen levels are higher at other times of the year, depending on the climate.
-So it’s worth taking your hay fever medication with you, just in case.
+If you’re travelling abroad, pollen levels may be higher at different times of the year, depending on the climate and destination.
+So, it’s worth taking your hay fever medication with you, just in case.
 Wrap-around sunglasses can reduce eye exposure to pollen and a dab of Vaseline under your nose can help protect your nostrils.
-When you return to your accommodation, shower and wash your hair to get rid of pollen.
+Once you return to your accommodation, shower, and wash your hair to remove pollen.

 It’s also a good idea to check pollen levels where you’re going.
 Pollen levels tend to peak in the morning and late afternoon/early evening on warm days.
 However, if it’s cloudy the pollen can hang around.
 Likewise, in warmer countries, pollen levels may stay higher at night.
 Avoid areas with a lot of grass or trees when levels are high.